djkaty/Il2CppInspector/README.md

 The default `main.cpp` includes commented code to allow you to write to a log or open a new console using the functions from `helpers.h`.
 To specify a log file target in your source code, use `extern const LPCWSTR LOG_FILE = L"my_log_file.txt"`.

 **Tip:** When a new version of the target application is released, you can re-output the C++ scaffolding project in-place.
 The `appdata` and `framework` folders will be overwritten but the `user` folder and project/solution files will not be changed.
 This makes it easy to update your project when the target application has been updated!

+**Compatibility:** It is recommended to use Visual Studio 2019 (MSVC++ Build Tools v142 or later).
+The scaffolding projects have been tested with Visual Studio 2019 and Visual Studio 2017 (MSVC++ Build Tools v141), however some helper code is omitted when using Visual Studio 2017 in order to enable compilation to succeed.

 #### DLL Injection workflow